naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 ## Access Evaluation Logic

 The overall access evaluation logic that AWS applies to determine whether an action is allowed or not is much more complex than what is described above for RCPs and SCPs.
-The above visuals were only to walk through how these Authorization Policies function conceptually to help enforce access controls and security requirements.
-There are other types of policies as well in the flow (e.g., resource policies, session policies, IAM policies, etc.), that increase the complexity in how access is evaluated.
+The above visuals only walk through how these Authorization Policies function conceptually to help enforce access controls and security requirements.
+There are other types of policies as well in the flow (e.g., resource policies, session policies, IAM policies, etc.), that increase the complexity of how access is evaluated.
 The below [flowchart from AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic_policy-eval-denyallow.html) is a comprehensive walkthrough of how access decisions are made:
 <be>
 <be>
 <be>